iamBelugaa/maybe/README.md

-# maybe - Go Optional, Nullable Types and Functional Utilities
+# maybe - A Go Package for Optionals, Nullables, and Nil-Safe Data Handling

 `maybe` is a Go package providing type-safe optional values and functional programming utilities using Go generics.
 It helps eliminate nil pointer panics